xavianaxw/sass-fonts/README.md

 @import 'tools/tools.typography';
 ```

-`sass-fonts` uses `$sf-font-type` to define if your project will be using Google Fonts or Web Fonts.
+`sass-fonts` uses `$sf-font-type` to define if your project will be using Google Fonts, Web Fonts or Typekit.

 **Google Fonts**